F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

    ======================== ======================= ===================================================================
    failoverRoutes           -                       Provide **route** failover configurations.
    ------------------------ ----------------------- -------------------------------------------------------------------
-   enabled                  true,false              Enables or disables the route failover functionality.
+   enabled                  true, false             Enables or disables the route failover functionality.
 If the failoverAddresses section is provided, the default is **true**.
    ======================== ======================= ===================================================================

 |